Daman Mills

 Daman Mills is an American voice actor known for his work in anime and video game dubs.
 He served as an understudy for fellow voice actor Christopher Ayres for the role of Frieza in the Dragon Ball Super anime until he assumed the role completely following Ayres' death in 2021.
+He's also the English voice of Lain Valhalla in Beyblade Burst Surge.

+Personal life

+Mills is an openly gay man.

+Mills has criticized the use of anime clips by the Donald Trump administration, writing that "I guarantee you most of, if not all of these different people that you are using their likeness to perpetuate your regime do not stand or agree with your message of violence, division, and hate" and "the blatant disrespect makes me sick".